Underwater Lens Filter: Red & Magenta Filters from Kase

 Red light filter from Kase - Filter for underwater photography

-What is a red light filter?The most common underwater filter is the red light filter.
-This is a useful tool for underwater recordings to achieve excellent quality.
-They do not add red light to the recordings, but the red filter increases the proportion of red light in the underwater recordings.
-Green and blue tones are blocked by the filter and the colors are corrected.
-This makes the red stand out better in the photos.
-The material of the red filter consists of colored plastic, glass or plastic.
+The most common underwater filter is the red light filter.
+This is a useful tool for underwater photography to achieve excellent quality.
+You do not add red light to the images, but the red filter increases the amount of red light in the underwater images.
+Green and blue tones are blocked by the filter and thus the colors are corrected.
+As a result, the red comes out better in the photographs.
+The material of the red filter is dyed plastic, glass or plastic.